Sdeole/Instacart_Capstone/README.md

 RESEARCH GOAL AND OBJECTIVE:
 •	Main Goal: The objective of this analysis was to predict what will the user buy in the next order, given all data of prior orders.
-•	Sub Goal: Before suggesting which users would reorder the item again, user interaction with the items will be explored by asking the following questions.
+•	Secondary Objective: Before suggesting which users would reorder the item again, user interaction with the items will be explored by asking the following questions.
 What days customers usually order, i.e hours and days How many days it would take the users to reorder the product What are the best-selling products or the most reordered products?